-Do not use the battery charger near flammable material or gas.
+Do not use the Battery Charger near flammable material or gas.
 This could result in fire or explosion.

-Never cover the battery charger or place other objects on top of it while charging.
+Never cover the Battery Charger or place other objects on top of it while charging.
 This could result in internal overheating leading to fire.

-Do not drop the battery charger or expose it to strong impacts.
+Do not drop the Battery Charger or expose it to strong impacts.
 Otherwise, it could cause a fire or electric shock.

-Store the battery pack and battery charger out of reach of children.
+Store the Battery Pack and Battery Charger out of reach of children.

-Do not touch the battery pack or battery charger while it is charging.
-As the battery pack or battery charger reaches 104-158 °F (40-70 °C) during charging, touching it could result in burns.
+Do not touch the Battery Pack or Battery Charger while it is charging.
+As the Battery Pack or Battery Charger reaches 104-158 °F (40-70 °C) during charging, touching it could result in burns.

-Do not use if the battery pack case is damaged, cracked, or if you smell any unusual odors.
+Do not use if the Battery Pack case is damaged, cracked, or if you smell any unusual odors.
 Leaking battery fluid can cause serious injury.

-Do not short the contacts of the battery pack.
-Doing so could cause the battery pack to become hot or catch fire, resulting in serious injury or property damage.
+Do not short the contacts of the Battery Pack.
+Doing so could cause the Battery Pack to become hot or catch fire, resulting in serious injury or property damage.

-Do not disassemble or modify the battery pack.
-Doing so could cause the battery pack to become hot or catch fire, resulting in serious injury or property damage.
+Do not disassemble or modify the Battery Pack.
+Doing so could cause the Battery Pack to become hot or catch fire, resulting in serious injury or property damage.

-If the power cable is damaged, stop using the battery charger and have it inspected at an authorized dealer.
+If the power cable is damaged, stop using the Battery Charger and have it inspected at a bicycle dealer.

-Do not turn the pedals or move the bicycle while the battery charger is connected.
-Doing so could cause the power cable to become tangled in the pedals, resulting in damage to the battery charger, power cable, and/or plug.
+Do not turn the pedals or move the bicycle while the Battery Charger is connected.
+Doing so could cause the power cable to become tangled in the pedals, resulting in damage to the Battery Charger, power cable, and/or plug.

 Handle the power cable with care.
-Connecting the battery charger from indoors while the bicycle is outdoors could result in the power cable becoming pinched and damaged in a doorway or window.
+Connecting the Battery Charger from indoors while the bicycle is outdoors could result in the power cable becoming pinched and damaged in a doorway or window.